 As we left the small temple shrine, the golden stupa outside was lit up by spotlights.
 It was arrestingly beautiful and I gazed at it for a long time.
-I was so happy to be there in that moment and to witness such a thing of beauty.
-I realised how very lucky I was.
+I was so happy to be there at that moment and to witness such a thing of beauty.
+I realized how very lucky I was.

 My Lasting Impressions of Chiang Mai

 Looking back now, the city itself wasn’t one of the most spectacular I have been to but adding up all the little things I liked about it – the peaceful Wats, the delicious food, the friendly people, and the charming old town streets – it turns out that Chiang Mai is quite a special city and I really enjoyed my short time in Northern Thailand’s cultural capital.

 I really couldn’t have asked for a better introduction to Thailand.